zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 - A web app that can show a map of the playa, and send emulated GPS coordinates at a cursor to a websocket.
 - Firmware running on the host that accepts GPS coordinates over a websocket.

-I re-purposed [this code](https://github.com/openlayers/ol-vite) combining OpenLayers and Vite to make the webapp.
+I repurposed [this code](https://github.com/openlayers/ol-vite) combining OpenLayers and Vite to make the webapp.
 I added a bit of code to import the map data, add a cursor, and send the coordinates.

 To connect the firmware to the websocket, you could use a C/C++ websocket library.
 But it was easier to use [websocat](https://github.com/vi/websocat) and then pipe the output into `stdin`.
 ```bash